 Several members of this line have achieved fame solely through display of immense personal power.
 These Ventrue are decisive, relentlessly driven, and prefer dealing with matters personally rather than delegating tasks to subordinates.
 Although sometimes regarded as cruel, corrupt, or inhumane, these same blue bloods are just as often considered tragic figures, quickly overcome by bad situations or a string of bad decisions.

 Corrupt, Cruel, Hasty

-• Jadviga Almanov: Instrumental in the Sangiovanni coup of the Cappadocians.
+• Jadviga Almanov: Instrumental in the Giovannini coup of the Cappadocians.

-• Urcailda: Former Prince of Madrid.
+• Urcalida: Former prince of Madrid.
 Strongest opposition to Lasombra dominion of Spain for a millennium.